taichi-dev/git_cdn/README.md

 [![coverage report](https://gitlab.com/grouperenault/git_cdn/badges/master/coverage.svg)](http://grouperenault.gitlab.io/git_cdn/coverage/index.html)

 git-cdn is a git mirror that you can place near your CI workers and developers.
-It acts as a gis a git+http(s) proxy, reduce WAN usage and accelerate git access for large repositories.
+It acts as a git+http(s) proxy, reducing WAN usage and accelerating git access for large repositories.

 <div align="center">
 <img src="img/git-cdn-overview.svg" />
 </div>

-git-cdn is an on-demand mirror, and only updates its local cache when requested by a client.
+git-cdn is an on-demand mirror and only updates its local cache when requested by a client.
-This means that the mirror is always garanteed to return the latest version that is on the central repository.
+This means that the mirror is always guaranteed to return the latest version from the central repository.
-Other git mirroring solution (gitlab geo-replication, gerrit mirror) are cron or event based, and there is always a difference between central repository and mirrors, which makes it hard for continuous integration workers to use the mirrors.
+Other git mirroring solution (gitlab geo-replication, gerrit mirror) are cron or event based, and there is always a difference between the central repository and mirrors which makes it hard for continuous integration workers to use the mirrors.

 git-cdn is super easy to setup: